🔼The name Abel-shittim: Summary

 The name Abel-shittim occurs just once in the Bible In Numbers 33:49 it serves as an extremity marker to indicate to how far Israel's camps stretched (namely from Beth-jeshimoth to Abel-shittim in the plains of Moab).
 Other Scriptures (Numbers 25:1, Micah 6:5) make mention of a place simply named Shittim, and scholars (Alfred Jones, BDB) maintain that Shittim and Abel-shittim are the same place.

 Note that the name Abel-shittim is not properly transliterated.
-The shittim-part is prefixed with the letter ה (he), which is the definite article of the Hebrew language.
+The shittim-part is prefixed with the letter ה (he), which is either the definite article ("the"), or else as particle of direction ("towards the") or ascription ("of the").
 A proper transliteration would be Abel-hashittim.

 🔼Etymology of the name Abel-shittim